Can You Be Convicted of Theft Without Evidence?

 6. Circumstantial Evidence Explained

-Circumstantial evidence is indirect and requires inference to connect it to the crime.
-For instance, if you were found outside a jewelry store during a break-in, it doesn’t make you a thief by default.
-But it sure raises some eyebrows!
+Circumstantial evidence is indirect and requires inference to connect it to the alleged crime.
+For instance, being found outside a jewelry store during a break-in does not automatically implicate you as a thief—but it certainly raises suspicion.

 7. Direct Evidence Explained